Vladimir Horowitz – The Complete Original Jacket Collection

-Vladimir Horowitz – The Complete Original Jacket Collection is a 70 CD boxed set featuring most of the recordings of the pianist Vladimir Horowitz.
+Vladimir Horowitz – The Complete Original Jacket Collection is a 70 CD boxed set featuring many of the recordings of the pianist Vladimir Horowitz.
 The collection contains recordings from 1928 to his final recording session just four days before his death in 1989.
 Horowitz's recordings for RCA Red Seal and Columbia Masterworks/Sony Classical are included in the set.
-Recordings that Horowitz made for RCA's European affiliate, HMV, are not included.
+Recordings that Horowitz made for RCA's European affiliate, His Master's Voice, are not included.
 Nor are the recordings he made with Deutsche Grammophon from 1985 to 1989.
 It is one of the largest issues in the Original Jacket Collection series, and supersedes two smaller Original Jacket issues of Horowitz material.